 It is capable of handling a few imperfect conditions found in practical data.

-As both an application of the model,
+As an application of the model,

 as well as an extension of our previous work in evaluating SAR speckle filters\cite{Le_2010_ACRS},

-the application of these additive and homoskedastic distances in the context of evaluating POLSAR speckle filters is briefly explored.
+the application of these additive and homoskedastic distances in the context of evaluating POLSAR speckle filters is briefly explored,

-And intially promising results are reported.
+with promising results reported.

 %Just like it is shown for the simpler case of SAR data processing\cite{Le_2010_ACRS},